javijv4/CMR-nnUNet/README.md

 ```
 5. Set up paths.
 This step tells the NNUNet where to find and store the models and data that it needs.
 Detailed instructions on how to do this can be found [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md).
 For a summary, do the following:

 a.
 Create a folder for the NNUNet.
+This can have any name and be placed wherever you want.
+The important thing is to save the path.

 b.
 Set up paths: